-The ten-story building, divided into three atriums, is home to a wide variety of inhabitants –food vendors, local retail, medical & business offices, local nonprofits, a YMCA, and even a charter high school.
+The ten-story building, divided into three atriums, is home to a wide variety of inhabitants –food vendors, local retail, medical & business offices, local nonprofits, a radio station, a YMCA, and even a charter high school.
 You name it, Crosstown’s (probably) got it.
 If you’re unsure of how to spend a day at Crosstown Concourse, let us be your guide.

 By day, it’s bustling with the regulars of the many Crosstown office spaces.
 Crosstown fosters productivity; every floor is filled with different spaces designed for independent or group work open to all, and of course, free wifi.

 Grab a coffee and snack from French Truck, a New Orleans based cafe located on the first floor.
 French Truck offers a variety of coffee drinks and pastries, and you’ll also find a menu of breakfast sandwiches, salads, waffles, and more!

 Speaking of food, there are plenty of options for lunch around the building such as Farm Burger, Global Cafe, and Abners.
 There’s also Curb Market which has a hot bar stocked with fresh meats and veggies, a salad bar, and a grab-and-go cooler in addition to a small selection of groceries.
 The front patio of the building offers lots of covered seating.

 Throughout the Concourse, walls are filled with local photography and murals of all sizes.
 Cruse around to the second floor and check out Crosstown Arts Gallery—they have rotating displays of contemporary art available to view for free.
 Stop in at the Music Listening Lab to listen to a curated collection of music in a pretty cool space.